devgregw/Team3aniMaL/README.md

 - Line 40: Change the relative path in load_model to a relative path containing the model you want to be tested if it is different.
 - Example: "ml_basic_tf_acc5.h5"
 - Ensure the model is an h5 file not a tflite file

+After running the model will output the image file name that has been worked on and the accuracy of the model while predicting that photo.
 #### Running ml_basic_test.py
 To run a testing session make sure you have a h5 model available in the same working directory and change the following lines to your needs:
 - Line 13: Change TEST_DIR to a relative path containing the testing images